anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-function-calling/README.md

 </pre>

-If you notice, the tool calls are almost exactly in the OpenAI format, just short of the `id` entry provided by the OpenAI API.
+If you notice, the tool calls are almost exactly in the OpenAI format, i.e. `assistant` messages can include `tool_calls` and `tool` is also a role just like `user` or `assistant`.
+The only slight difference is that it is short of the `id` entry provided by the OpenAI API.
 For training, we choose to leave the model out of ID generation.
 Internally, each tool call is kept track by its index in the list of tool calls made.
 This is used later in the tool response (In the above example, there is only one tool call made and the tool response has `tool_call_id` "call_1").

 ## Preprocess to the Anyscale format
 We'll now further process this conversation format and make it compatible with Anyscale Endpoints.
 We'll make use of special indicators "\[TOOL_CALLS\]" and "\[/TOOL_CALLS\]" to format assistant tool calls into the message "content" field.
 The role "tool" will be converted to the role "user" with a special indicator to highlight that this is a tool response.
 Further, the tool list will be included in the system prompt with special indicators.
 The following code block handles the necessary preprocessing.